jjloomis/adobe-premiere-basic-video-editing/exporting-an-mov.md

 5. In the Preset drop-down list, select **YouTube 1080p HD**.
 6. To specify the name and location of your MP4, click the link text next to Output Name.
 A Save As dialog box will appear.
 In the Name field, rename your video.
 Note: Do not click **Save** at this point.
 7. In the Save As dialog box Where field, [navigate to and select your project folder](https://jjloomis.gitbooks.io/file-and-folder-management/content/navigating-folder-tree.html).
 Click **Save**. **Note**: Do not change the File Format in the Save As dialog box.
 8. In the Video tab, scroll to Bitrate Settings.
-In the Bitrate Encoding drop-down list, choose **VBR, 2 pass**.
+In the Bitrate Encoding drop-down list, choose **VBR, 2 pass**. **Note**: At this point the Preset drop-down list will display **Custom**.
+This is normal.
 9. Click **Export**.